 In Season 4's "Queens Behind Bars" sitcom challenge, celebrity guest Max Mutchnick wasn't a fan of Sharon either, saying "I hate the name, I hate the look, nobody wants to go to a drag show to see the little girl from The Ring!"
 Sharon not only won the season, but is one of the most popular winners to date.
 Even if she hadn't won, Mutchnick's statement was extremely uninformed; goth drag has been around for ages.
 Though to be fair, Sharon did clash with him during the challenge and he may have still been agitated from that.

 In Season 5's "Can I Get an Amen?"
 Coco Montrese and Jade Jolie lip synced for their life to "I'm So Excited" by The Pointers Sisters.
 That same year, Pedro Almodovar's film "I'm So Excited!" was released, featuring an extended sequence of three male flight attendants entertaining passengers by lip syncing to the same song.

 Michelle Visage makes it no secret that she hates breast plates and once flashed her own boobs to show how real ones (her implants notwithstanding) look completely different.
-Fast forward to season 6's woman-or-drag-queen mini challenge, and Darienne thinks an extreme close-up of cleavage has to be a drag queen because it looked obviously fake, like a breast plate.
+Fast forward to season 6's woman-or-drag-queen mini challenge, and Darienne thinks an extreme close-up of cleavage has to be a drag queen because it looked obviously fake, "like one of those awful breast plates."
 Turns out it was Michelle!
 Ru was hysterical at that.